TNO/knowledge-engine/docs/docs/get-started/smart-connector.md

 ## How to start a Smart Connector?
 > *Before starting a Smart Connector, please ensure that there is a Knowledge Directory available to connect to.*

+> Typically, you start a single Smart Connector which should be available as long as your system (Knowledge Base) is available.

 <Tabs groupId="tke-usage">
 <TabItem value="java" label="Java">

+Assuming `this` is your knowledge base, you can make a `SmartConnector` as follows:

 ```java
 SmartConnector sc = SmartConnectorBuilder.newSmartConnector(this).create();